by Christina Enevoldsen

 My abusers “promised” me approval and acceptance if I could just do this one more thing.
 If I did that thing, I would be loved; if I didn’t, I wasn’t worthy.
 So I’d sweat blood to do that one thing and then suddenly, it wasn’t that thing, it was something else.
 I was a continual failure in my abuser’s eyes and in my own.

 I was convinced I was a failure, though I was driven to prove I wasn’t.
 I thought if I could do something so great and so big that nobody—not even my toughest critics—could dispute or ignore it, THEN I would really be somebody.
 In my mind, since my abusers denied me the approval I craved, they were the sources of it.
-I didn’t see any other way to be worthy.
-But somewhere on the way to my grand accomplishments, before I was able to yell, “Look at me!”
+I didn’t see any other way to be worthy than to be deemed worthy by them.
+But somewhere on the way to my grand accomplishments, before I was able to proudly shout to the world, “Look at me!”
 I burned out.
 I drove my body into the ground and nearly couldn’t function at all.

 When I recognized why I was so hard on myself, I grieved.
 I grieved the lifetime of missed rewards and celebrations.
 I grieved the loss of my emotional and physical well-being while I was desperate to earn my value.
 I grieved the pleasure and satisfaction I was denied from my work.
 I grieved that I never knew how wonderful I am apart from my efforts.